JetBrains/ring-ui/rfc/RG-2542-Reinvent-Table-Component.md

 This behavior is demonstrated in [this example](https://codepen.io/editor/wvtyubnf-the-selector/pen/019e4efd-2b16-7c19-a58d-1b9eb08512d5).

-#### Discoverability of Rows Focusability, Selection, and Expansion
+#### Discoverability of Row Focusability, Selection, and Expansion

-Because we do not implement Grid/Treegrid patterns, the applicability of `aria` attributes is limited, so we need to fall back to workarounds.
+Because we do not implement Grid/Treegrid patterns, the applicability of ARIA attributes is limited, so we need to fall back to workarounds.

-- To suggest focusability on up/down arrows, we may provide brief instructions via a hidden `table/caption`, `aria-describedby`, or `aria-label`.
+- To suggest focusability on up/down arrows, we may provide brief instructions via a hidden `table/caption` and/or `aria-describedby` that points to instructional text.
 - Selection should be controlled by explicit UI elements (e.g. checkboxes) by the client.
-- Expansion should be controlled by an explicit button in the row.
-To indicate row state, we will use `aria-expanded` and `aria-owns` attributes, which are allowed outside Grid/Treegrid patterns.
+- Expansion should be controlled by an explicit button in the row having the `aria-expanded` attribute set.
+Additionally, we will use `aria-controls` and/or `aria-owns` to indicate the nested rows relationships.
 Whether this should be implemented in the table or left to the client is still to be clarified.
+See also: `collapse/collapse-control.tsx`.

 ### Performance